nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping/index.md

 If you're just learning web development, the transition to an ORM and/or MVC framework can be challenging.
 This tutorial will walk you through the implementation of a simple ORM to help you understand how a full-featured object-relational mapper, such as Sequelize, works under-the-hood, and how you can easily integrate it into a Model-View-Controller architecture.

-* To build a basic ORM to perform CRUD commands on a local MySQL database.
+In this tutorial we will build a basic ORM to perform CRUD commands with a MySQL database.

 ## Object-Relational Mapping

-Briefly explain ORM and why it is useful:

-  * Object Relational Mapping is a design system that maps an object-oriented programming language (such as JavaScript) to a relational database (such as MySQL).
+**What is ORM?** Object Relational Mapping is a design system that maps an object-oriented programming language (such as JavaScript) to a relational database (such as MySQL).

-  * Object Relational Mapping is central to the Model component in MVC frameworks.

-  * Object Relational Mapping allows us (developers) to interface with a database with reusable methods and allows us to use other SQL databases without needing to rewrite the entire codebase and instead only update the ORM.
+**Why is it useful?** Object Relational Mapping allows us (developers) to interface with a database with reusable methods and allows us to use other SQL databases without needing to rewrite the entire codebase and instead only update the ORM.

- will return to the topic of ORM later in class.
-But first, Promises.

 ## Promises, Promises

 Both Sequelize and Mongoose tout themselves as Promise-based ORM/ODMs.
+In order to understand ORM, we need a baseline understanding of Promises.

+@TODO: promises

+For a deeper-dive, read my related article to [Learn JavaScript Promises and Promise Methods](http://jarednielsen.com/javascript-promises/).

 ### 3. Students Do: All The Cats (10 mins)